Battle of Goose Green: Argentine defenses

 On paper Piaggi had a full regiment, but it consisted of units from three separate regiments from two different brigades, none of whom had ever worked together.
 12IR consisted mostly of conscripts from the northern, sub-tropical province of Corrientes, while the 25IR Company was considered an elite formation and had received commando training.
 Some elements were well trained and displayed a high degree of morale and motivation (C Company 25IR and A Battery 4th Airborne Artillery Group); with Lieutenant Ignacio Gorriti of B Company 12IR remarking that "there was no need for speeches.
 From the beginning, we knew how important the Malvinas were.
 It was a kind of love; we were going to defend something that was ours."
 Other units were less well-motivated, with the 12th Regiment chaplain, Santiago Mora, writing:

 The conscripts of 25th Infantry wanted to fight and cover themselves in glory.
 The conscripts of the 12th Infantry Regiment fought because they were told to do so.
 This did not make them any less brave.
 On the whole, they remained admirably calm.

 Private Esteban Roberto Avalos fought in the Falklands as a sniper in 12IR's B Company.
-In all, some fifty hand-picked 12th Regiment conscripts and NCOs had received Ranger-type training from visiting Halcón 8 (Falcon 8) army commandos in 1981, and then returned to their respective companies:
+In all, some fifty hand-picked 12th Regiment conscripts and non-commissioned officers (NCOs) had received Ranger-type training from visiting Halcón 8 (Falcon 8) army commandos in 1981, and then returned to their respective companies:

 In my particular case, I ended up being a sharpshooter for which I had been preparing since the time we were out in the field, where I had the opportunity to shoot with a FAL.
 During the 45 days we spent there, we had to practice shooting three or four times a week, and those moments were taken advantage of to learn the shooting positions and familiarize ourselves with the weapon.
 The dealings with the superiors, in general, were excellent, although if somebody screwed up, we all paid the price.
 The most common punishments were taking us to the showers at night, forcing us to do push-ups or demand from us heaps of frog leaps and crawling.
 If someone took the wrong step, for example, it was reasonable to be pulled out of training, and they would make you 'dance' a little with push-ups on the thistles or the mud.
 Now, going back to the subject of instruction, I would say that it was generally satisfactory, at least as far as our group was concerned, since we had basic training in the use of explosives and we were even given some classes in self-defence."